If you want to apply to Johnson University Florida, the deadline for Fall 2022 admissions is July 15 and the application fee is $35.

-Students who submit their applications for Fall should receive an admissions decision no later than August 15.
+Students who submit their applications for Fall should hear back from Johnson University Florida by August 15.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Schools that are slightly difficult to get into, like Johnson University Florida, MIN
+Schools that are slightly difficult to get into, like Johnson University Florida, accept up to 95% of applicants.
+Most admitted students scored at most a 1010 on the SAT and a 19 on the ACT.

 Transfer student admissions is slightly difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.
+Each college determines which factors are are most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.

 |Academic GPA||Very Important|